Chatbot Agency

 Learning curve Low

-3. Business Models: One-Time Build vs. Retainer
+3. Business Models: One-Time Build vs. ongoing support

 There are two primary ways to monetize chatbot work.
 Understanding the economics of each will determine how fast you grow.

-Why Retainer Always Wins for Agency Growth
+Why ongoing support Always Wins for Agency Growth

-Factor One-Time Build Retainer RECOMMENDED
+Factor One-Time Build ongoing support RECOMMENDED

 Monthly revenue predictability None High